timidri/puppet-meltdown/README.md

 ## Description

 This module detects whether your system is vulnerable for Meltdown (CVE-2017-5754) or Spectre (CVE-2017-5753, CVE-2017-5715) vulnerabilities.
-It then offers some tasks and manifests which help remediate the vulnerability. *NOTE*: full remediation also requires patching your hardware and/or virtualization platforms.
+It then offers some tasks and manifests which help remediate the vulnerability.

+*NOTE*: full remediation also requires patching your hardware and/or virtualization platforms.
 Please refer to specific instructions for your vendors and consider patches carefully before applying.

+*NOTE*: this module is provided in the hope it will be useful, but does not guarantee correct or complete detection or remediation of Meltdown / Spectre.
+Use it at your own discretion.

 The module uses some code created by others, which we'd like to recognize here: